confluentinc/ksql/docs/syntax-reference.rst

 - Subscript (``[subscript_expr]``) The subscript operator is used to reference the value at an array index or a map key.

-  Note that starting KSQL 5.1 array index starts from 1.
-For the versions of KSQL before 5.1, array index starts from 0.
+You can configure the base index for arrays to start from 0 or 1 using ``ksql.functions.array.legacy.base`` configuration value.
+The current default value of ``ksql.functions.array.legacy.base`` is true indicating that the array indexes start from 0.
+You can set ``ksql.functions.array.legacy.base`` to false in order to have array indexes startinhg from 1.
+We plan to set the default base for array indexes to 1 in future releases.

 .. code:: sql

-  SELECT NICKNAMES[1] FROM USERS;
+  SELECT NICKNAMES[0] FROM USERS;

 .. _functions: